junesirius/junesirius.github.io/_posts/original/2026-05-28-Cursed-by-Calliope.md

 eventually my life

-flow out freely as if they have life of their own
+flow out freely as if they have lives of their own

-as if my life from other world take over this life of mine
+as if my life from other worlds take over this life of mine

 and I'm not going to complain for a single second